MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Splits/Split.md

 **ProcessMethod**: Split

 **Description**:
-Method to return a list of License Plates based on the ItemNo filter.
+This method allows you to split an existing License Plate into a new one.

 **Input**:
 Parameters:
+-	NewLicensePlateCode: Represents the code of the new License Plate to which the new quantities will be assigned.
+To create a new License Plate you must use this method:  [GenerateEmptyLP](/Plur%2De/WMS-API/Splits/GenerateEmptyLP)

+-	NewQuantity: Represents the number of the Item to which an LP has been assigned.
+-	OriginalQuantityModified: Represents the number of the Item to which an LP has been assigned.
--	ItemNo: Represents the number of the Item to which an LP has been assigned.
+-	OriginalLicensePlateCode: Represents the number of the Item to which an LP has been assigned.

 **Ouput**: List of License Plates filtered by Item No.